 - Trace their ear with your tongue so that it becomes moist, then blow softly on the moistened skin.
 This will give your partner a cool, tingly, sensation.
 Suck in air instead of blowing for a hot sensation.
 Note: be careful about blowing in their ear canal, it can be very painful!

 - The ear has two “rims”.
 The outer rim and another rim inside it, closer to the ear canal.
 Use your tongue to prod and lick between and on the two rims.

 - Whisper sweet nothings or sexy somethings in their ear while kissing them.
 Try: “mmmmm…you smell so good.” or “I love you (insert their name here)” or “You drive me crazy” or “I love kissing you.” or, if appropriate, just tell your partner how turned on you are.

 - Avoid actually sticking your tongue into their ear canal.
 Some people love this, others think it is gross, find out which category your kissing partner falls into before trying this move.

-- Don’t kiss directly on your partner’s ear.
+- Don’t kiss directly on the opening of your partner’s ear canal.
 The sound it makes can be surprisingly painful when applied over one’s ear canal.